-One of the most interesting aspects of the process is that it is not isothermal and many of the material properties, most notably the glass viscosity, are found to depend on the temperature.
-In general, the glass temperature is governed by a balance between thermal convection, radiation, and conduction, although the relative importance of these effects changes with distance down the fibre.
+One of the most interesting aspects of the process is that it is not isothermal, and many of the material properties, most notably the glass viscosity, are found to depend on the temperature.
+In general, the glass temperature is governed by a balance between thermal convection, radiation and conduction, although the relative importance of these effects changes with distance down the fibre.
 In particular, there is typically a sharp transition in the glass thickness, with the glass behaving differently on either side of the transition point.

 There have been many theoretical studies of the drawing process in the literature stretching back over 40 years.
-Early work considered the one-dimensional problem, in which quantities of interest vary only in the axial direction and not radially (Paek and Runk, 1978, Geyling and Homsy, 1980).
-Later studies concentrated on improving the modelling of the radiative heat transfer (Myers, 1989), with Jaluria and co-workers gradually developing methods to solve the full threedimensional conjugate heat transfer between the glass, surrounding gas, and furnace (Lee and Jaluria, 1997, Roy Choudhury et al., 1999).
-However, these solutions are computationally very demanding, and so simpler models remain desirable for quick scenario testing and to give clearer insight into the parameter dependencies.
-To that end, Huang and co-workers extended earlier one-dimensional models to investigate the effects of, for example, viscous dissipation (Wylie and Huang, 2007) and dopant diffusion (Huang et al., 2008), but often at the expense of realistic radiative modelling, which is an inherent part of the industrial process.
-Other studies ignored radiative heating altogether and considered only the cooling stage of the process (Papamichael and Miaoulis, 1991).
+Early work considered the one-dimensional problem, in which quantities of interest vary only in the axial direction and not radially [8,14].
+Later studies concentrated on improving the modelling of the radiative heat transfer [13], with Jaluria and co-workers gradually developing methods to solve the full three-dimensional conjugate heat transfer between the glass, surrounding gas and furnace [11,18].
+However, these solutions are computationally very demanding, and so simpler models remain desirable for quick scenario testing and to give clearer insight into the dependencies of the solution on the parameters.
+To that end, Huang and co-workers extended earlier one-dimensional models to investigate the effects of, for example, viscous dissipation [22] and dopant diffusion [9], but often at the expense of realistic radiative modelling, which is an inherent part of the industrial process.
+Other studies ignored radiative heating altogether and considered only the cooling stage of the process [15].
+Further, the majority of work in this area considers fibre drawing with a draw speed of comparable magnitude with the input speed, whereas fabrication of thin optical fibres necessitates much higher draw speeds that have become possible more recently [25].

-In this paper we derive simplified but realistic models for fibre drawing including both radiative and convective heat transfer throughout the process and determine where each mechanism dominates.
-We exploit both the small aspect ratio of the fibre and the relative orders of magnitude of the dimensionless parameters to reduce the problem to a one- or two-dimensional system of equations that may be readily solved numerically, and for which some approximate analytical solutions exist.
-In particular, we aim to give a systematic asymptotic breakdown of the dependencies of convection, surface radiation, and conduction, and how their relative importance changes with axial distance down the furnace.
-We investigate different possible functional forms for the radius-dependent radiative and convective heat transfer coefficients, and in addition consider the effect of non-uniform furnace temperatures.
+In this paper we derive simplified but realistic models for high-speed fibre drawing for the fabrication of optical fibres, including both radiative and convective heat transfer throughout the process, and determine where each mechanism dominates.
+We exploit both the small aspect ratio of the fibre and the relative orders of magnitude of the dimensionless parameters to reduce the problem to a one- or two-dimensional system of equations that may be readily solved numerically and for which some approximate analytical solutions exist.
+In particular, we aim to give a systematic asymptotic breakdown of the dependencies of convection, surface radiation and conduction and how their relative importance changes with axial distance down the furnace.
+We investigate different possible functional forms for the radius-dependent radiative and convective heat transfer coefficients and in addition consider the effect of non-uniform furnace temperatures.